 1. Wash and soak chana over night in lot of water.

 2. Drain off the water and add them to a cooker or pot.
 Add water just enough to immerse them.
 Add little soda and cook until soft or pressure cook for 1 whistle.

-4. Heat oil in a pan, add mustard, cumin.
+3. Heat oil in a pan, add cumin.
 When they splutter add green chili, hing and curry leaves.
 Add ginger garlic paste and fry until the raw smell goes off just for a minute or two.
-Add garam masala as well.
-Fry until the raw smell goes off for one to two minutes.

-5. Add red chili powder, salt.
-Pour little water or the stock left after cooking channa.
+5. Pour little water or the stock left after cooking channa.
 Cook for a while for the masala to coat the chana well.
+Add coriander leaves.

 dry chana masala is ready to serve with rice.
-You can add a tsp of olive oil for health benefits just before serving.
+You can add a tsp of olive oil or ghee for health benefits just before serving.

 - ½ tsp Red chili powder